DateApr, 05 2018

 There’s an FAQ on their website that explains more about the rules and how appropriate it is for different ages and group sizes, but I urge you to give this one a shot if you’re looking for a fun family or team building experience.

-I leapt to some very wrong assumptions when I first heard about Float Central.
+I leapt to some very wrong assumptions when I first heard about Easy Float.

 For those who don’t know, floating is a wellness technique that involves slipping into a tank filled with about 11-inches of water saturated with Epsom salts.
 The buoyancy of the salt water keeps you afloat in water that’s heated to skin temperature, so you basically lose track of where your body ends and the water begins.